-Rights Responsibilities
+Responsibilities

-To feel safe To respect yourself

-To be respected To respect others

-To be valued To support others

-To be treated kindly To be kind and actively kind to others

-To be included To include others

-To learn to grow To use common sense

-To enjoy the community To help regulate the community by taking positive action
+To respect yourself To respect others To support others To be kind and actively kind to others To include others To use common sense To help regulate the community by taking positive action

 It is every pupils' responsibility to report any incident of bullying, whether it happens to them or someone else.
 We are SPEAKING UP schools.
 All reports will be taken seriously.